 If the social media world is a bit foreign to you, it’s best to start working on the learning skill by mastering one channel.
 For example, choose Twitter and go all out with Twitter.
 Learn everything you can about how to market on Twitter and how to get your content in front of more people.

 Once you’ve mastered Twitter, move on to another social media site.
-Some of the skills and strategies used for Twitter marketing will be transferable and learning the second social media site will be much easier.
+Some of the skills and strategies used for Twitter marketing will be transferable and learning the second social media site, such as Pinterest, will be much easier.

-It may not seem like relationship building matter much with content marketing, but it does.
+It may not seem like relationship-building matters much with content marketing, but it does.
 Not only are you starting a relationship or nurturing a relationship with your readers, but you will also be developing relationships with others in your space.

 Relationship building is the most important skill you can develop for the marketing side of content marketing.
 Build excellent relationships with your readers and with those in your niche with the power to influence others.